myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

    If you don’t, this means your board is not connected to the Internet to send data to the Cayenne cloud.
 You will need to verify that your Arduino is connected to the Internet.
 If you don’t see any outptut in the Serial Monitor, leave it open and Reset your Arduino board.

-## LoRa
+## LoRa®

-Before you can manage your LoRa device using the online dashboard, you must make sure your device is setup and add it to your Cayenne dashboard.
+Before you can manage your LoRa technology device using the online dashboard, you must make sure your device is setup and add it to your Cayenne dashboard.

-### LoRa setup
+### LoRaWAN™ setup

-Begin by verifying that you have your LoRa network provider account and device information handy, and verify that the hardware is connected to a LoRa gateway in case you are using a private LoRa network (not needed for public LoRa network).
+Begin by verifying that you have your LoRa network provider account and device information handy, and verify that the hardware is connected to a LoRaWAN gateway in case you are using a private LoRa network (not needed for public LoRaWAN network).

 **1\.
 Make sure your device is powered on and connected**

-Your LoRa devices will need to already be connected to either a public or private LoRa network.
+Your LoRa devices will need to already be connected to either a public or private LoRaWAN network.
 Contact your network provider if you need help verifying your connection status.

-In case of public LoRa network, make sure your devices are powered on and the LoRa coverage of your public network provider is available where you want to use your devices.
+In case of public LoRaWAN network, make sure your devices are powered on and the LoRaWAN coverage of your public network provider is available where you want to use your devices.
 If you are using a private network, make sure the gateway you will be using is configured and your devices are powered on.

 Need a gateway?
 Here are some helpful links to purchasing and configuring a gateway based on which network you’ll be using.